ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 ## Getting Started

-The RingCentral Social Messaging APIs are available to RingCentral MVP customers, ISVs building apps for RingCentral customers, and third-party developers building apps designed for their customers.
+Our Social Messaging APIs are available to RingEX customers, ISVs building apps for RingCentral customers, and third-party developers building apps designed for their customers.
 The social messaging platform is made up of a number of APIs that can open up following use cases:

-* MVP user/extension (With RingCentral Business phone number) wanting to build an app to support their end customers via WhatsApp channel.
+* RingEX user/extension (with a RingCentral business phone number) wanting to build an app to support their end customers via WhatsApp channel.
-* MVP user/extension wanting to build an app to support their end customers over multiple channels like Facebook messanger, Apple business chat, etc with OmniChannel approach.
+* RingEx user/extension wanting to build an app to support their end customers over multiple channels like Facebook messanger, Apple business chat, etc with OmniChannel approach.
 * ISV partners wanting to build user experience application for RingCentral customers for multi-user Shared Inbox capabilities over social channels.

 Once you fill in the above access form -